-During times of a campus wide emergency, the College Police Department may order a Shelter in Place warning.
-It is extremely important for our community to understand what this order means and how to apply it.
+During times of a campus wide emergency, the College Police Department or the Middleboro Police Department may order a Shelter in Place warning.
+It is extremely important for our Community to understand what this order means and how to apply it.
 Below you will find the definition of Shelter in Place

 Shelter in place (or place of refuge) refers to a designated area of safety, such as an interior room with no or few windows, and taking refuge in that location.
 If you are told to shelter in place, follow the instructions provided.

 Different situations require different locations.